Zhou-London/SweetShell/readme.md

 # SweetShell, multi-funcional terminal tools for Mac OS!

-Currently Developing by Zhouzhou
+Currently Developing by Zhouzhou.

-## Introduction
+## Log

-remain
+- Mar 2025: Starts working on this project.
+Implements the core logic.
+Await for the support of JSON parsing.